 This course includes unit on medical ethics, introduction to clinical research in physical therapy, and sessions on physical therapy administration and management.
-Prerequisite: Successful completion of fall semester PTA classes (4 Class Hours per week for first 5 weeks of semester)
+This course is designed as a web-assisted course.
+In order to successfully complete this course, students must possess basic computer skills.
+Prerequisites: PTA 2510, PTA 2520, PTA 2530, PTA 2540, PTA 2550, PTA 2560 (4 Class Hours per week for first 5 weeks of semester).